harishmuh/Healthcare-informatics-and-disease-prediction/README.md

-# Healthcare informatics and disease prediction
+# Healthcare informatics and disease prediction machine learning
 Analytics and predictive modeling application on the health, biological, and disease data

 ## Health informatics